How long is the race?

 When will I receive my results?

-This year you will not be able to receive a print out of your results as you finish the race.
-However, they will be available online on race day
+Depending on social distancing requirements at the time of the event, you will may be able to receive a print out of your results as you finish the race.
+However, if not, they will be available online on race day

 What happens if the sea is too rough?